🎉 Announcing Free Tools! Plan out your customer referral program using our toolkit of 11 free tools.

 The Simple Definition: Marketing attribution can be defined as an analytical methodology to determine how various tactics contribute to conversions.

-The Long Definition: Marketing attribution is the analytical process of evaluating marketing tactics used to convert consumers on their path to purchase to establish which channels and messages had the most significant impact.
+The Long Definition: Marketing attribution is the analytical process of evaluating marketing tactics used to convert consumers on their path to purchase.
+It helps establish which channels and messages had the most significant impact on driving desired actions like sales, leads, or other conversions.
+By understanding attribution, marketers can optimize their strategies, budgets, and campaigns to focus on the most effective touchpoints.

 Several different attribution models can be used to test how and why consumers interact with brand messages.